crypdex/blackbox/docs/configuration.md

   lnd_bitcoin:
 ```

-This file is conventionally located at `~/.blackbox/blackbox.yml`

-> Config file location will be moved to the `DATA_DIR` in version 0.2 release

 Because it's just Docker Compose, anything you add here that is a valid Compose config will be added to the network as it is pulled up.

+Documentation on individual services provide specifics on configuration.

-## Variables and Service Params
+## Environment Variables and Service Params

 Just like Compose, environment variables are the primary way to parameterize services.
 Each service exposes a set of variables you can use which are conventionally `SCREAMING_SNAKE_CASE` with the service name as a prefix.

-[Variables are sourced by Docker Compose](https://docs.docker.com/compose/environment-variables/).
-Please see the Compose [documentation](https://docs.docker.com/compose/environment-variables/) for specific details.

-Generally, I have been creating a file at `~/.env` when running services.
+Documentation on individual services provide specifics on which environment variables it expects.

+Variables for services can also be set in a `~/.env` file.
+Since Docker Compose is currently the core orchestration, [this documentation](https://docs.docker.com/compose/environment-variables/) should given some extra detail on the various ways variables can be set.

-### `DATA_DIR`
+## `DATA_DIR`

+> You must at least set `DATA_DIR` in your environment

-The `DATA_DIR` environment variable is really important.
-This is the only variable required by `blackboxd`.
+**The `DATA_DIR` environment variable is really important.** This is the only variable required by `blackbox`.
 It specifies the root data directory location for all service data.
-With just this var, every service knows where it's stuff should live.
+With just this var, every service knows where it's data should live.

 In practice for many networks you will need large storage volumes.
-We recommend using an externally attached SSD - be that a cloud provisioned one, or a USB3/C connected device.
+Most services allow for overriding this `DATA_DIR` if you need to have a separate volume for a service.

-### Example: Bitcoin+LND
+### Variables Example: Bitcoin+Lightning

 #### Mainnet